-Seasonal influenza, a contagious respiratory illness, strikes every year—affecting 5 to 20 percent of the U.S. population annually.
+Seasonal influenza, a contagious respiratory illness, strikes every year and affects 5% to 20% of the U.S. population annually.
 In the U.S. alone, annual deaths caused by flu range from 3,300 to 48,600 people, and more than 200,000 are hospitalized each year from flu-related complications.
 The best way to prevent influenza is by getting a flu vaccination every year.